 No Hoof, No Horse!

 Have you ever heard the saying, “No hoof, no horse?”
-The definition of that phrase is this: if your horse does not have solid, healthy feet, then your horse is more susceptible to soundness issues and may be unable to perform his job.
-Does your horse suffer from chronic dry, cracking feet?
+The definition of that phrase is this: if your horse does not have solid, healthy feet, then your horse is more susceptible to soundness issues.
+This may cause your horse to be unable to perform his job.
+Does your horse suffer from chronic dry, cracked feet?
 Are you at a loss for how to fix this?
 There’s no need to fret any longer, with ExcelShine™ Hoof Oil!

-The University of Edinburgh (Scotland) conducted a study to see how hoof dressing affected both healthy hooves and hooves that were in poor condition.
-The idea was to see how the moisture would pass in and out of the hoof capsules, and researchers used samples from several equine cadaver’s hoof walls, frog tissues, and hoof soles.
-These samples came from hooves that were considered to be in good condition with no visible cracks and hooves that were considered in poor condition with visible cracks.
+The University of Edinburgh (Scotland) conducted a study on hoof health.
+The study tested how hoof dressing affected both healthy hooves and hooves that were in poor condition.
+The idea was to see how the moisture would pass in and out of the hoof capsules.
+Researchers used samples from several equine cadaver’s hoof walls, frog tissues, and hoof soles.
+These samples came from hooves that were considered to be in good condition.
+This meant no visible cracks.
+And hooves that were considered in poor condition with visible cracks.

 “There is one ingredient that not many hoof dressings possess, and that is Camelina Oil.”

-But there is one ingredient that not many hoof dressings possess, and that is Camelina Oil.
+But there is one ingredient that not many hoof dressings possess.
+This golden ingredient is Camelina Oil.
 That’s why Excel Supplements is proud to introduce a new product, ExcelShine™ Hoof Oil.
-This hoof dressing’s main ingredient is Camelina oil, which is all natural, GMO-free, and cultivated by Excel, for Excel.
-It can be safely applied to the hoof wall, heel bulbs, coronet band, sole and the frog of your horse’s hooves.
+This hoof dressing’s main ingredient is Camelina oil, which is all-natural, GMO-free, and cultivated by Excel, for Excel.
+It can be safely applied to the hoof wall, heel bulbs, coronet band, sole, and the frog of your horse’s hooves.